rust-lang/book/nostarch/chapter11.md

 any shared state.
 Shared state can also include the environment, such as the current working directory or environment variables.

-If you don't want this behavior, or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag and the number of threads to the test binary.
+If you don’t want this behavior, or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag and the number of threads to the test binary.
 Setting the number of test threads to 1 means to not use any parallelism: